ThomasGsp/HyperProxmox/doc/md/03-frontend.md

 ```

-In this example, i used the pre-generates nginx key: "/etc/nginx/ssl/nginx.key"
+In this example, I used the pre-generates nginx key: "/etc/nginx/ssl/nginx.key"
 You should change this part and generate your keys.

 #### Php-fpm